 Did you know that swimming in ice water:

-- not an ordinary lesson – you definitely need to prepare for it;
+- is not an ordinary activity—you definitely need to prepare for it;

-Join the club today and try your hand at being a polar bear!
-Watch before this video materials, consult your doctor to avoid problems.
-Tell your friends about the idea and gather a team of like-minded people.
+Join a local club and try being a “polar bear” for a day!
+Watch videos to prepare, and talk to your doctor before you take the plunge.
+Tell your friends about the tradition and gather a team of like-minded adventurers.

-When is Polar Bear Plunge Day celebrated in 2023?
+When is Polar Bear Plunge Day in 2026?

 Polar Bear Plunge Day is observed on January 1 each year.